pySTEPS/pysteps/CONTRIBUTING.rst

 **IMPORTANT**

-If your changes will take a significant amount of work, we highly recommend opening an issue first, explaining what do you want to do and why.
-It is better to start the discussions early in case that other contributors disagree with what you would like to do or have ideas that will help you do it.
+If your changes will take a significant amount of work, we highly recommend opening an issue first, explaining what you want to do and why.
+It is better to start the discussions early, in case other contributors disagree with what you would like to do or have ideas that will help you do it.